 While the “physical” aspects of parenting are certainly important for divorcing couples, it is critical that that couples spend as much (if not more) energy on the emotional aspects of parenting during divorce: How is my child adjusting to the changes in our family?
 What is the developmental stage my child is going through?
 What is his/her unique personality and how do these intersect with decisions we are making for the divorce?
 What is my child’s relationship like with me?
 What is it like with his/her other parent?
 How can I improve those relationships?
 Am I taking care of my child or is he/she taking care of me?
 The list could go on and on.

-When I do a parenting plan with divorcing couples that have children, my first questions are about their goals and concerns regarding the divorce.
+When I do a parenting plan with divorcing couples who have children, my first questions are about their goals and concerns regarding the divorce.
 Almost all of them list the effect of the divorce on their children as their #1 worry and helping their children successfully adjust as their #1 goal.
 These answers become the touchstone we use whenever the process seems to be getting derailed.

 The processes of collaborative divorce and mediation are designed to improve communication and problem-solving in a constructive way.
 When couples use these processes, it can often be easier to keep the emotional part of parenting present in the discussions and move away from the rigidity of the numbers.